jkerai1/SoftwareCertificates/Manipulated Exes For Testing/ReadMe.md

 Lets suppose you reverse engineer an executable to change the hash, a few things will happen:
 >Cert wouldnt be valid if hash is changed - UAC/SmartScreen will block this if set
 >Lets suppose you remove the cert after changing hash - Then SmartScreen/ASR/WDAC would fire as foreign unsigned executable
 >If MZ compression is used on this executable then CheckSum might fail

+If a code signing certificate is ever stolen and is marked as revoked then UAC protection from earlier should prevent execution, though this is a difficult one to test

 SmartScreen Blocking Examples: